Tariq Khan (general)

-Tariq Khan HI(M) LoM is a retired Pakistan Army general officer who was the Commander of I Strike Corps at Mangla.
+Tariq Khan HI(M) is a retired Pakistan Army general officer who was the Commander of I Strike Corps at Mangla.

 A war hero, he has been the Inspector General of the Frontier Corps from September 2008 till October 2010.
 He has also commanded the 1st Armoured Division in Multan from 2006 to 2007 and then the 14th Infantry Division in South Waziristan till 2008.
 Khan gained fame when he led the Frontier Corps to victory against Tehrik-e-Taliban Pakistan in the Battle of Bajaur in 2009.

+Additionally, he was the Chief Executive and Managing Director of Fauji Fertilizer Company Limited (FFC), FFC Energy Limited, and Fauji Fresh n Freeze Limited.
+He also holds directorships on the boards of several companies in Pakistan.

+Early life and education

+Hailing from Tank in Khyber Pakhtunkhwa, Khan is a graduate of the Command and Staff College Quetta and the National Defence University Islamabad.
+He holds a master’s degree in War Studies.

-Pakistan Army career
+Military career

-Tariq Khan belongs to the Tank area of Pakistan.
 He was commissioned in the Armoured Corps in the 55th PMA Long Course on 16 April 1977 and was awarded the Sword of Honour from the Pakistan Military Academy.
-He has participated in the First Gulf War of 1991, and contributed towards the international effort in the War on Terrorism as Pakistan's Senior National Representative at CENTCOM, Tampa, Florida from 2004 to 2005.
+He has participated in the First Gulf War of 1991, and contributed towards the international effort in the war on terrorism as Pakistan's Senior National Representative at CENTCOM, Tampa, Florida from 2004 to 2005.

 Khan was then promoted to major general in 2006 and commanded an armoured division in Multan and later an infantry division in South Waziristan leading Operation Zalzala against the militants.
 After commanding an infantry division, Maj Gen Tariq was posted as IG FC KPK, where he changed FC from a ragtag group of fighters into a force on par with Pakistan Army.
 As IG FC, he commanded the spearhead of Pakistan's war against terror.
 On 1 October 2010 he was promoted to the rank of Lieutenant General and appointed Corps Commander Mangla and Commander Central Command.

+Post-retirement

+Academic career

+Tariq Khan was on the faculty of Command and Staff College Quetta and National Defence University Islamabad.
+Following his retirement, he has continued his association with National Defence University as a senior mentor and is on the honorary faculty of reputed institutions.

+Corporate career

+Following his retirement from the Pakistan Army, Tariq Khan transitioned to the corporate sector.
+He is Chief Executive and Managing Director of Fauji Fertilizer Company Limited (FFC), FFC Energy Limited, and Fauji Fresh n Freeze Limited.
+In addition to these roles, he holds directorships on the boards of Fauji Fertilizer Bin Qasim Limited, Askari Bank Limited, Fauji Foods Limited, Philip Morris (Pakistan) Limited, Fauji Meat Limited, FFBL Foods Limited, FFBL Power Company Limited, Thar Energy Limited, and Pakistan Maroc Phosphore S.A.